jam0ra/Misc-Disc/README.md

 # Misc-Disc
-A Discord bot featuring miscellaneous commands.
+A Discord bot featuring miscellaneous commands, created using the discord.py module.